SmartDever02/SmartDever02/README.md

 Apart from Next.js, I am also interested in [Stencil.js](https://stenciljs.com) as web components can be embeded easily in any of our projects!.

-When I work I drink a lot of ☕ and also in my free time, I like to watch animes.
+When I work I drink a lot of ☕ and also in my free time, I like to watch animes or play [Dota2](https://www.dota2.com/)